webo-agency/en/content/1.services/websites.md

 ::::::
 ::::::tile-dark-icon-md
 ---
-iconUrl: '/img/icons/upscaling.svg'
+iconUrl: '/img/icons/shield2.svg'
 center: true
 iconDecorated: true
 ---

 #title
-#### 50% lower expansion cost
+#### Higher data security
 #description
-Good-quality code and compliance with the documentation ensure that further expansion will not cause complications and will shorten the time the developer needs to implement new subpages or functions.
+The separation of layers means that the user has minimal contact with the internal system and the database.
+As a result, websites built on headless architecture are much more resistant to attacks and external factors.

 ::::::
 ::::::tile-dark-icon-md